emmalepsy/emmalepsy.github.io/_posts/2016-03-14-tools-for-freelancers.md

 status: publish
 type: post
 published: true
-excerpt: These 15 tools help me stay organzied to do my job well.
+excerpt: These 15 tools help me stay organized to do my job well.
 What do you use?
 ---

 If left to my own devices, I’ll sit in bed laughing at videos of Pomeranians until I get bed sores.
 But software tools and productivity processes get me out of bed and into my office chair.
 Yea boi.